adopt-it/terraform-iam-AWS-users/README.md

 ```
 Terraform at least v0.13.4
 You should have a profile configured in your ~/.aws/credentials file
-Amazon console api
 An Amazon AWS account (if you want to test only)
-IAM credentials to login to the AWS account
 ```

 For reference, the terraform scripts were run by using MacOS Mojave